 This deduction is available whether or not you itemize and is not subject to the 7.5 percent of AGI test that applies to itemized medical expenses for those age 65 and older.
 One caveat: You can't claim this deduction if you are eligible to be covered under an employer-subsidized health plan offered by either your employer (if you have a job as well as your business) or your spouse's employer (if he or she has a job that offers family medical coverage).

 A credit is so much better than a deduction; it reduces your tax bill dollar for dollar.
 So missing one is even more painful than missing a deduction that simply reduces the amount of income that's subject to tax.
 In the 25 percent bracket, each dollar of deductions is worth a quarter; each dollar of credits is worth a greenback.

 You can qualify for a tax credit worth between 20 percent and 35 percent of what you pay for child care while you work.
-But if your boss offers a child care reimbursement account—which allows you to pay for the child care with pretax dollars — that's likely to be an even better deal.
+But if your boss offers a child care reimbursement account — which allows you to pay for the child care with pretax dollars — that's likely to be an even better deal.
 If you qualify for a 20 percent credit but are in the 25 percent tax bracket, for example, the reimbursement plan is the way to go.
+Not only does money run through a reimbursement account avoid federal income taxes, it also is protected from the 7.65 percent Social Security tax.
 (In any case, only amounts paid for the care of children younger than age 13 count.)